Have you ever wondered what it felt like to be high?

 Cannabidiol (CBD) has no psychotropic properties and won’t get you high.
 Almost all CBD products contain less than 0.3% THC, and regardless of how much you have, you’re never going to get high.

 The Effects of Being High – Conclusion

 Consuming cannabis isn’t a different experience for everyone, and there is no easy way to describe ‘being high’ to someone that has never been high.
 However, if you do want to try marijuana, take your time, and start off slowly.
-Do some research and try to learn what type of cannabis product is best suited to you before diving in headfirst.
+Do some research on Toronto cannabis and try to learn what type of cannabis product is best suited to you before diving in headfirst.

 When you take your time with marijuana, it can be a pleasurable experience, but jumping into it too quickly may turn you off marijuana forever.